occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 (such as publishing events) which also allows for easier testing and [local reasoning](https://www.inner-product.com/posts/fp-what-and-why/).

 But where are our commands!?
 In this example we've decided to represent them as functions.
 I.e. the "command" is modeled as simple function, e.g. `startNewGame`!
 But wait, how can I dispatch commands to this function?
-Just create or copy a generic `ApplicationService` class like the one below if you're using an object-oriented approach:
+Just create or copy a generic `ApplicationService` class like the one below
+(or use the generic [application service](#application-service) provided by Occurrent) if you're using an object-oriented approach:

 {% include macros/applicationservice/generic-oo-application-service.md %}

-<div class="comment">Why is this "utility" not included in Occurrent?
-Maybe it will in the future, but one reason is that you might want to do small tweaks to this implementation.
-When using Spring, you might want to add a "@Transactional" annotation, or if you're using Kotlin you might want to take a higher-order function that returns a "Sequence&lt;DomainEvent&gt;" instead of "Stream&lt;DomainEvent&gt;" etc etc. The reasoning is that copying and pasting this peice of code into your application will not be difficult, and then you're in full control!
-It's also really important to point out the `EventStore` will either write all events atomically or all events will fail!
-You will never have partial writes.</div>

 and then use the `ApplicationService` like this: